nip009/water_plant/README.md

 # water_plant

-An app that will help you to water your plants!
+An app that will help you keep your plants watered!

+You need to have Android Studio, as well as the Dart and Flutter plugins installed to run this application on your machine.

+See https://flutter.dev/docs/get-started/install for how to install these.

 ## Overview Screen
 Here you can see an overview of your tanks, each presented in a modern, compact way.
 Each tank card displays the tanks' water level, and the connected plants that need watering.